bertofurth/Seagate-Central-Toolchain/README.md

 8 core i7 PC.
 It takes about 6.5 hours on a Raspberry Pi 4B.

 ### Required tools
-The following packages or their equivalents need to be installed on a "fresh" OpenSUSE Tumbleweed system to perform the build (zypper add ... )
+The following packages or their equivalents may need to be installed.

+#### OpenSUSE Tumbleweed - Aug 2021 (zypper add ...)
 * zypper install -t pattern devel_basis
 * gcc-c++
 * unzip